University of Massachusetts Amherst

 May 14-May 25, 2016 (Exact dates TBD)

-Watch a video about the program, or come to the Fall Information Session on Thursday November 5 at 6:30pm in 215 Morrill III!
+Watch a video about the program, or come to the Winter Information Session on Thursday, January 28 at 6:30pm in 215 Morrill III!

 Amazon Aquatic Biology (BIOL 596Z, 4 credits) will provide an on-site introduction to the world’s epicenter for aquatic and terrestrial diversity – the Amazon Basin of South America.
 We will examine the Amazon’s fauna, flora and people within the vicinity of the Amazon’s largest city, Manaus, Brazil.
 We'll stay and travel on a riverboat, exploring the seasonal floodplains, channels and lakes of Careiro Island in the Amazon River, and compare these "white waters" with the flooded igapó forest of the Negro river, and the terra firme forest, minor watercourses, and lakes of Novo Airão.